 Aramaic.
 Aramaic Adoption Contract, October 22, 416 B.C.E.
 Papyrus, ink, 47.218.96a: Largest Fragment #1: 13/16 × 1 3/4 in.
 (2 × 4.5 cm).
 Brooklyn Museum, Bequest of Theodora Wilbour from the collection of her father, Charles Edwin Wilbour, 47.218.96a-b (Photo: Brooklyn Museum, 47.218.96_PS1.jpg)

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

 Papyrus inscribed on recto only in twelve lines of Aramaic.
+Adoption text made out to Zaccur documenting the “gift” of the houseborn slave Yedoniah to Uriah.
 Upper half of recto blank.
-Translation of text in vertical file.

 Condition: Text practically intact.
 Upper right corner of blank portion missing.
 Minor gaps at edges.
 Papyrus folded through present left center.
 No writing visible but one overlap (one third of width) was clearly missing.

 47.218.96a: approximately two dozen blank papyrus fragments, reputedly from the Aramaic papyrus.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome